 • ‘Out in left field’ (or ‘way off base’) both mean something far from normal—often a very wrong, even wild, idea.

-• A ‘team player’ is more concerned about his team winning than about looking good or advancing himself.
-It’s used a lot in business a praise for people who work well with others.
+• A ‘team player’ concentrates on what's good for his team.
+He cares more about winning than about looking good or advancing himself.
+The expression is used a lot in business as praise for people who work well with others.

 (The two candidates also used some sports metaphors.
 Trump in his victory speech talked about competitors and superstars.
 Clinton in her concession speech mentioned ‘team’ three times.)

 Obama used the metaphor of a relay race as his core message.
 He said that Americans need to pull together as one team, because we win or lose together.